 The Cleveland Clinic does not sponsor immigrant (permanent resident) petitions for research or clinical trainees (residents, clinical fellows, clinical research fellows, research fellows or post-doctoral fellows).
+This is because these petitions require an offer of 'permanent' employment.
+As these positions are all temporary in nature they do not meet this requirement.

-O-1 Temporary Worker of Extraordinary Ability
+O-1A Temporary Worker of Extraordinary Ability

-Cleveland Clinic will not prepare O-1 petitions for trainees unless the trainee has been or will be promoted to staff and O-1 is the only option.
+Cleveland Clinic will not prepare O-1A petitions for trainees unless the trainee has been or will be promoted to staff and O-1A is the only option.